SantanderMetGroup/ansible-thredds-cluster/roles/jk-gateway-tds/README.md

 This role requires you to define the following variables, except that they are defined by other roles:

 - httpd\_document\_root - Used in tasks and in templates
-- httpd\_port - Used in templates
-- collections - Used in tasks
+- collections - From the deployment model.
+Used in tasks

 ## Variables